Dima-369/PDF-to-PNG-via-Rust/README.md

 Only tested on macOS 14.0.

-Download the libpdfium.dylib file from https://github.com/bblanchon/pdfium-binaries and add it next to the compiled binary
+Download the `libpdfium.dylib` file from https://github.com/bblanchon/pdfium-binaries and add it next to the compiled `pdf2png` binary or specify `--library-directory`.

 # Compile